almahmud624/blink-tech-client/README.md

 - User buy added product on cart, this cart data also store in localstorage
 - by Checkout and after payment user order store in database and show on my orders
 - A user can make booking for repair his/her any products
+- Products filter by category and price added
 - Added Stripe Payment system
 - Added Authentication process
 - Added JWT data secure